 Naples Luxury Real Estate - Luxury Waterfront & Beachfront Beachfront Real Estate & Golf Course Community Properties

 Naples luxury real estate known for its world-class, challenging golf courses and beautiful beach- and seaside properties.
 The metropolitan city has been experiencing rapid growth since the 1980s.
 There are a variety of new upscale single- and multi-family homes and villas, as well as residential towers that mirror the most premier of resort-style living with a long list of amenities.
 Many Naples communities include golf, community pools, tennis courts and fitness centers.
 Naples Florida Homes and Condos for Sale: Naples luxury real estate Florida range in style from Old Florida homes to massive Mediterranean oceanfront villas & luxury mansions.
 Naples multi-family homes vary from large floor plan condominiums to quaint, clustered carriage homes.
 Residential real estate is built around specific lifestyles such as golfing, nature or boating, surrounded by natural preserves, meticulously tended courses or beautiful landscaping.

-Naples luxury real estate Waterfront living is at its best, while golfing communities such as Grey Oaks, Talis Park, Mediterra, Collier Reserve, Miromar Lakes, Bay Colony, Treviso Bay, Quail West, Kensington, Tiburon, Pelican Marsh, Lely Resort and Fiddler’s Creek are Naples specialty.
+Naples luxury real estate Waterfront living is at its best, while golfing communities such as Grey Oaks, Talis Park, Mediterra, Collier's Reserve, Treviso Bay, Quail West, Kensington, Tiburon, Pelican Marsh, Pelican Bay, Lely Resort and Fiddler’s Creek are Naples specialty.
 With plenty of luxurious opportunities, homeowners have exclusive access to private beaches such as Port Royal, Aqualane Shores, Olde Naples, Gulf Shore, Park Shore, The Moorings, Vanderbilt Beach and Royal Harbor, boat slips and close proximity to biking, walking and hiking trails.

 While in Naples, residents and visitors enjoy shopping, the arts, local attractions and a multitude of dining options on 3rd Street and 5th Ave, Waterside Shops or The Mercato in North Naples.
 The recreation and water-loving population boasts an active social life, making it a great place to live and visit.